ConveyorLabs/smart-contracts/QSP_Checklist.md

 _executeSwapTokenToWethOrder() function.

 ### Resolution
-The taxed execution contracts have been removed with the new architecture. `_executeSwapTokenToWethOrder()` Now returns the conveyor/beacon reward.
+`_executeSwapTokenToWethOrder()` now returns the `amountOutWeth - conveyorBeaconReward` after the beacon reward is adjusted in the event that it is capped.
 Further, the execution tests now have assertions validating executor payment after execution has completed.

+- ConveyorExecutor.sol#L267-275
+- ConveyorExecutor.sol#403-417

 # QSP-14 Denial of Service Due to Unbound Iteration ✅
 ### Description